Fuseiniabdullai502/report-card-generator/README.md

 ### Step 3.1: Check for New Secrets

 If you added any new environment variables to your `.env.local` file (for example, a key for a new service), you **must** add them to Google Secret Manager before deploying.

-Follow the same process as in **Step 2.2**, running `gcloud secrets create ...` for each new variable.
+Follow the same process as in **Step 2.2**.

 ### Step 3.2: Commit and Push Your Changes